wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 ### Stirring subroutines.

 - `stirIntoVortex(assumedVortexRadius?)`: stir to a different vortex.
-  - `assumedVortexRadius` :the radius of the target vortex assumed if `createSetPosition(x, y)` is not usable as in non-beta scripting.
+  - `assumedVortexRadius` :the radius of the target vortex assumed(provided by caller) if `createSetPosition(x, y)` is not usable as in non-beta scripting.
+Default to `VortexRadiusLarge`, i.e. the radius of the largest vortex 2.39.
 - `StirToEdge(assumedVortexRadius?)`: stir to edge of the current vortex.
-Similar for the optional `assumedVortexRadius` parameter.
+  - `assumedVortexRadius` :the radius of the target vortex assumed(provided by caller) if `createSetPosition(x, y)` is not usable as in non-beta scripting.
+Default to `VortexRadiusLarge`.
 - `stirToTurn(maxStirLength?, directionBuffer?, leastSegmentLength?)`: stir to the point where the direction changes vastly.
   - `maxStirLength`: the maximal length it will stir.
   - `directionBuffer`: the angular threshold in radians to be considered as "vast" change.